-Betrayal by a loved one is one of the hardest things to get over.
+Betrayal by a loved one is one of the hardest things to get over which leaves us grappling with questions like, “How to trust someone again?” or “Is it possible to trust someone again?”
 We all come into relationships with a certain degree of vulnerability and hope that our partners won’t break our hearts.
-Unfortunately, as human beings, we make mistakes, we mess up, we break hearts and get our hearts broken.
-So, how to trust someone again after they hurt you, after they broke every promise that they made to you?
-Jui Pimple, emotive behavior therapist with an M.A. in Psychology, has some tips and expert insights for you.
+Unfortunately, as human beings, we make mistakes, we mess up, we break hearts, and get our hearts broken.
+We can’t help but sometimes find ourselves saying, “I am feeling vulnerable because my trust was broken.”
+We suddenly find it extremely difficult to trust people.

 Trusting Someone Again After They Hurt You – Tips By An Expert

 When some or all of the signs of lack of trust in a relationship have become evident and you realize you have been betrayed by someone you trusted implicitly, you’ll be left wondering, “How to trust someone again after they lied?”
 Trust is, after all, one of the foundation blocks of any healthy relationship, and once gone, can be hard to rebuild.
 To understand how to trust someone again after they hurt you, it’s important to establish clear definitions of what trust means in your relationship or more importantly what it means to you now.

 “Trust also means having enough faith in yourself to be open and vulnerable with your partner after they have hurt you,” says Jui, “And once you have reached a space where you feel safe with them again, you’ll also have to trust yourself enough to have firm relationship boundaries.
 Only you can decide whether you’re ready for it or not.”